 - Andi Phillips

-Andi Phillips, LCSW
+Andi Phillips, MSW, LCSW, BCD

 Licensed Clinical Social Worker

-Andi is a licensed clinical social worker with over a decade of experience supporting individuals and couples navigating life transitions, identity exploration, relationship challenges, and high-stress careers.
+Andi is an advanced licensed clinical social worker with over a decade of experience supporting individuals and couples navigating life transitions, identity exploration, relationship challenges, and high-stress careers.
 She works with a limited number of clients, providing a safe, private space where intersectionality is recognized, lived experience is honored, and desired futures are clarified and felt.

 Her approach is informed not only by her clinical expertise but also by her own lived experiences and personal journey in healing and post-traumatic growth.
 As a self-identifying queer, neurodivergent, high-achieving professional, Andi understands what it’s like to navigate systems that don’t always accommodate diverse ways of thinking and being.
 She knows how values like excellence, justice, and integrity can create patterns of overwork, chronic stress, and strained relationships, and how internalized critiques can make it difficult to show up authentically in work and life.